 2. Know when to leash.
 The rule of the thumb is to always put your dog on a leash.
-While there are places where your pet are permitted to not be on a leash, it is always a good dog etiquette to keep them on leash.
+While there are places where your pet is permitted to not be on a leash, it is always a good dog etiquette to keep them on a leash.
 This also helps your dog to be well-behaved and not be the target of other dogs.

 3. Stay in dog areas.
 When at the park, keep the dogs on the playground meant for them.
-Keep them away from the kids area as it could hurt the kids on the playground.
+Keep them away from the kid's area as it could hurt the kids on the playground.
 Also, children may not know how to properly approach a dog, which may cause trouble if your pet was startled by the children.

 If that's not possible, find a place where your dog can play around without affecting everyone in the area.

 4. How your dog responds to you at home will be the same behavior when he is outside.
 Does your dog treat you like a hired help?
 Does he demand your attention so much that you are annoyed by it?
 Does your dog ignore your commands?
 Does he annoy your visitors by jumping on them?
 If that is always the case, then you might need to train your dog before taking them outside.